meifruit/portfolio-challenges/README.md

 # portfolio-challenges
 ## CAPITALISTA
-A Javascript project from Udemy online course.
+A Javascript project from Udemy online bootcamp.